+- A) An Endorsement is defined as any action that demonstrates preference or favor for a particular candidate or party.
+Endorsements include, but are not limited to:

+- 1) Social media posts/likes;

+- 2) Written or verbal statements; and

+- 3) Donations
-- A) An Endorsement is defined as the explicit declaration of preference or favor for a particular candidate or party.
-Endorsements include, but are not limited to: - 1) Social media posts; and - 2) Written or verbal statements. - B) Office of Student Life Groups: - 1) Each Candidate or Party seeking to use endorsements from OSL groups are required to present perspective groups with the Elections Consent Form online.
-The OSL group will then decide among themselves the process of consenting to endorse, and fill out and submit the Elections Consent Form.
-The form will be provided online on the Elections website and must be signed by the executive board of the student group. - D) ASUCSB Entities: - 1) All Entities will refrain from endorsing candidates and/or parties. - 2) All Entities will advertise general voting dates in order to promote overall voter turnout. - 3) A member of the association cannot use AS resources including material resources as well as means of access to students provided by their position in the association to endorse a Candidate or party. - 4) Only current elected officers running for a position are allowed to use their position to endorse themselves and other Candidates. - a) With the exceptions outlined in Article XVIII, Section 2.B.6. - 5) Any students holding positions within the association that are in violation will be penalized according to Article XVIII Section 14K.
-Any Entity, Senator or Executive officer within the association caught in violation of endorsement policy will be subject to the penalties outlined below: - a) First (1st) Offense: Warning - b) Second (2nd) Offense: Ineligibility for honoraria and / or any tuition provided for the relevant quarter. - 6) Executive Officers of A.S. in violation will be penalized according to Article XVIII Section 14K.
-Any Entity, Senator or Executive officer within the association caught in violation of endorsement policy will be subject to the penalties outlined below: - a) First (1st) Offense: Warning

-- b) Second (2^{-1}) Offense: Ineligibility for honoraria and / or any tuition provided for the relevant quarter. - 7) Titles can be used to endorse for identification purposes with a disclaimer stating, "this title is used only for identification purposes" and the party the endorsed Candidate ran with.
+B) Office of Student Life Groups:

+1) Each Candidate or Party seeking to use endorsements from OSL groups are required to obtain the A.S.
+Elections website consent from the respective student group, who will decide among themselves the process of consenting to endorse.
+The form will be provided online on A.S elections and must be signed by all group members.

+D) ASUCSB Entities:

+1) All ASUCSB entities will refrain from endorsing candidates and/or parties.

+- 2) All ASUCSB Entities will advertise general voting dates in order to promote overall voter turnout. - 3) A member of Associated Students cannot use Associated Students resources including material resources as well as means of access to students provided by their position in Associated Students to endorse a Candidate or party. - 4) Only current elected Associated Students officers running for a position are allowed to use their position to endorse themselves and other Candidates. - a) With the exceptions outlined in Article XVII, Section 2, Subsection 6: Independent Candidates - 5) Any students in violations will be ineligible for honoraria for the quarter of elections. - 6) Executive Officers of A.S. in violation will be ineligible for honoraria, as well as have to pay back A.S. covered tuition for that quarter. - 7) Titles can be used to endorse for identification purposes with a disclaimer stating, "this title is used only for identification purposes" and the party the endorsing Candidate ran with.